 The Jonas Veterans Healthcare Program provides doctoral scholarships for nurses focused on veterans’ healthcare needs-including mental health, traumatic brain injury and care coordination, among others-to achieve three major goals: To increase the number of advanced practice nurses serving as primary care providers for veterans; To increase nursing research to improve veterans’ healthcare; and to prepare academic faculty to educate future generations of nurses on veterans' healthcare needs.
 Information is available online.

-The National Health Service Corps (NHSC) Scholarship Program 2012 application cycle is open.
-Full-time students pursuing a career in primary care are eligible to apply.
+The National Health Service Corps (NHSC) Scholarship Program is open to full-time students pursuing a career in primary care.
 The NHSC Scholarship Program removes the burden of overwhelming educational debt, allowing them to pursue their passion for primary care and serving the underserved.
 For each year of financial support (up to four years), recipients serve one year (minimum two years) in an NHSC-approved site in high-need urban, rural, and frontier communities across the nation.
 Support includes tax-free payment of tuition, required fees, other reasonable educational costs, and a monthly living stipend (taxable).
 Applicants must be a U.S. citizen or national and enrolled or accepted in an eligible degree program at a U.S. accredited school in Medicine: MD or DO; Dentistry: DMD or DDS; Nurse Practitioner (Adult, Family, Geriatrics, Pediatrics, Psychiatric, or Women’s health); Certified Nurse Midwife; and Physician Assistant.
-Applications are due May 8.
 The program is expected to be competitive.
 If there are more qualified applicants than available funding, the NHSC will prioritize applicants who are from a disadvantaged background and applicants who demonstrate a commitment to continuing to serve communities of need after their service to the NHSC is complete.
 More Information

-The 2012 Nursing Scholarship Program (NSP) application cycle is now open.
-The NSP provides scholarships to nursing students in exchange for a minimum two-year, full-time service commitment (or part-time equivalent) at an eligible healthcare facility located in a primary care or mental health Health Professional Shortage Area.
+The Nursing Scholarship Program (NSP) provides scholarships to nursing students in exchange for a minimum two-year, full-time service commitment (or part-time equivalent) at an eligible healthcare facility located in a primary care or mental health Health Professional Shortage Area.
 NSP participants receive tuition and fees, an annual payment for reasonable costs to cover expenses for books, clinical supplies, and instruments, and a monthly stipend to cover living expenses.
 The program is expected to be highly competitive.
 If there are more qualified applicants than available funding, the NSP will prioritize applications based upon the level of financial need of the applicant.
-Deadline to apply is May 8, at 5:00 PM EDT.
 For more about eligibility and requirements, download information here.

 The Secor Scholarship Fund, established in 2007, is made possible by a generous bequest by long-time NYSNA member Jane Secor, PhD, RN.
 Dr. Secor stipulated that the endowment be used for furthering nursing education.
 Two scholarships are awarded annually:

 Details and additional information can be found on the following attachment.
-Application deadline for the 2013 Secor Scholarship is Monday, April 8, 2013.
-For an application, contact Tammy Denman at NYSNA headquarters: 518.782.9400, ext.
-279.
+Application deadline for the 2014 Secor Scholarship is Monday, April 7, 2014.
+CLICK HERE for an application, or contact Deb Grebert at NYSNA's Latham office: 518.782.9400, ext.
+240.

 Senator Patricia K. McGee Nursing Faculty Scholarships aim to increase the number of educators and adjunct clinical faculty teaching nursing education in New York.
 Awards are made on a competitive basis to registered professional nurses enrolling in master's programs.